jrchang612/MoonBoardRNN/README.md

 ### `raw_data`
 This folder contains the hold difficulty scores evaluated by climbing experts (`\raw_data\HoldFeature2016LeftHand.csv`, `\raw_data\HoldFeature2016RightHand.csv`, `\raw_data\HoldFeature2016.xlsx`) and our scraped raw data from the MoonBoard website (`\raw_data\moonGen_scrape_2016_final`).

 The raw data from the MoonBoard website was scraped using the code in https://github.com/gestalt-howard/moonGen.
+We acknowledged the permission from Howard (Cheng-Hao) Tai to use that code.

 ### `preprocessing`
 There are 4 jupyter notebooks in the `preprocessing` folder: